mrclapham/canvas_libs/README.md

 	NB: Currently work in progress

 ### Canvas/SVG/Charting library comparison
-There is a live version at [https://canvas-shootout.herokuapp.com/#/paper](https://canvas-shootout.herokuapp.com/#/)
+there is a live version at [https://canvas-shootout.herokuapp.com/#/paper](https://canvas-shootout.herokuapp.com/#/paper)

 A comparison of the main HTML5 Canvas Libraries with examples.